 If you’re like most people, you probably spent more time on your mattress in recent months, and you may be ready to find one of the best mattresses to replace it.
 After all, data from fitness trackers (opens in new tab) found that Americans were sleeping more and moving less while under quarantine this spring, and all that time on your mattress may have convinced you it’s time for an upgrade.

-Before you buy your new mattress, though, you’ve got to keep several factors in mind.
+Before you buy your new mattress, though, there are a few things to consider.
 You’ll want to make sure the mattress-in-a-box company you’re buying from has a good reputation and a generous trial period.
 But you’ll also need to do some research about what you want in a mattress, which companies offer those components, and how the delivery and setup process works.
+Follow our useful tips on how to get the best mattress in a box for a great night's sleep.

 Here are the key mattress buying tips you’ll need when you order a mattress from an online retailer.